ClosedMixedRound 3

 Emergency Recovery Victoria · Australia

-The Local Community Projects Grants funded local projects vital for community recovery in bushfire-affected regions of Victoria under the Local Economic Recovery program.
-It supported community, business, infrastructure, environmental and cultural recovery initiatives led by eligible organisations.
+The Bushfire Recovery Local Community Project Grants funded local projects vital for community recovery in bushfire-affected regions of Victoria under the Local Economic Recovery program.
+Grants supported infrastructure, business development, social development, environmental recovery and Aboriginal culture and healing projects.

 Funding